People have been pondering the best way to use credit card points for about as long as rewards programs have been around.

 The answer most likely depends on your personal situation and the specifics of your credit card rewards program.

-Still, whether you’ve accumulated a bunch of credit card points or you’re just getting started earning rewards, there are some common things to consider.
+Whether you’ve accumulated a bunch of credit card points or you’re just getting started earning rewards, there are some common things to consider.
+Let’s talk through them.

 Travel vs. Cash Back: Things To Consider Before Redemption